Snowshoeing

 Terrain & Gear

-The trail is almost entirely forested, offering shelter from the wind, a huge advantage in February's frigid temperatures.
+The trail is almost entirely forested, offering shelter from the wind, an advantage in February's frigid temperatures.

-• Footwear: Ice Cleats (Microspikes) are highly recommended.
+• Footwear: Ice cleats are often the practical choice.
 The trail becomes polished and icy from heavy use.
-Snowshoes are generally overkill on the narrow, packed tread.
+Snowshoes are usually only useful after fresh snow or if the tread is soft.

 • Conditions: Expect hard-packed snow.
 The creek rarely freezes completely; watch for clear "ice shelves" over the running water.